codeforequity-at/botium-connector-fbwebhook/README.md

 ### FBWEBHOOK_PAGEID
 If your webhook expects a special Facebook Page ID to process messages, you can add one here (default: 123456)

+The Facebook Page ID can also be set in the test case spec itself:

+    #begin
+    UPDATE_CUSTOM FBWEBHOOK_PAGEID|77777777

+### FBWEBHOOK_USERID
+If your webhook expects a special Facebook User ID to process messages, you can add one here (default: 10 random digits)

+The Facebook User ID can also be set in the test case spec itself:

+    #begin
+    UPDATE_CUSTOM FBWEBHOOK_USERID|66666666

 ### FBWEBHOOK_APPSECRET
 If your webhook is [validating](https://developers.facebook.com/docs/messenger-platform/webhook#security) the _X-Hub-Signature_-header (it should!), then you have to give the Facebook App Secret to Botium to be able to generate this signature (default: empty)